arcusmaximus/SottrModTools/Documentation.md

 - Import both laracroft.drm and the outfit you want to mod into the same Blender scene.
 - Set up your custom cloth strip meshes under the laracroft skeleton and regenerate the physics bones as usual.
 - Update the outfit skeleton to match the laracroft skeleton.
-You can do this by deleting all the bones in the outfit skeleton (make sure all the bone groups are visible first), duplicating the laracroft skeleton, and then joining this duplicate into the outfit skeleton: select the duplicate laracroft skeleton, then the outfit skeleton, and finally press Ctrl-J while the mouse hovers of the 3D Viewport.
+You can do this by deleting all the bones in the outfit skeleton (make sure all the bone collections are visible first), duplicating the laracroft skeleton, and then joining this duplicate into the outfit skeleton: select the duplicate laracroft skeleton, then the outfit skeleton, and finally press Ctrl-J while the mouse hovers of the 3D Viewport.
 - Update the outfit mesh, adding vertex weights for the physics bones in the outfit skeleton.